dmikey/yobidashi/README.md

 A Micro JavaScript Pub Sub Utility for the Browser.
 IE6-10, and Modern.

+yobidashi does not build or manage a que, subs need to be established before pubs.

 subscribe to an event:
 ```javascript
 //create a call back